-Colorado CRS § 18-3-405.4 makes it a class 4 felony to commit internet sexual exploitation of a child.
+Colorado CRS § 18-3-405.4 makes it a class 4 felony to engage in the internet sexual exploitation of a child.
 This means using the internet or other online media

-- to expose one’s intimate parts to a child, or
+- to expose your intimate parts to a child, or

-- to observe the child touching his or her intimate body parts.
+- to observe the child touching their intimate body parts.

 A conviction carries a penalty of